Notice of HIPAA Privacy Practices

 We can share health information about you for certain situations such as:

-• Preventing disease
+• Preventing or controlling disease

 • Helping with product recalls